cfengine/documentation/examples.markdown

 bundle agent hello_world
 {
   reports:
     any::
       "Hello World!";
 }
 ```

 Now exit "Insert" mode by pressing "esc".
 Save file changes by typing ```:w``` then "Enter"
 then exit vi by typing ```:q``` then "Enter".
 This will return to the prompt.

-Make the policy file executable, and then run it, by typing the following two commands:
+Make the policy file executable:

 ```command
 chmod +x ./hello_world.cf
 ```

-Followed by:
+And it can now be run directly:

 ```command
 ./hello_world.cf
 ```

-See the output below:

 ```output
 2013-08-20T14:39:34-0500   notice: R: Hello World!
 ```